ElectrifyPro/calcbot-docs/commands/calculate.md

 2*sqrt(262)
 ```

-Reacting on the response message with the :books: \(📚\) emoji will display a list of steps taken to reach the result:
+Clicking the show steps button on the response message will display a list of steps taken to reach the result:

 ```text
 > c-calculate simplify sqrt(1048)